CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Set the number of threads that will be used per-user to migrate email to Google Workspace.

 Change Conditions: The number of email threads can be increased or decreased.
-Increasing can result in throttling issues, not recommended.
+Increasing can result in throttling issues and is not recommended.

 ### Use Limited Scopes <a name="uselimsco"></a>
 {: .no_toc }